Polytoria/Docs/docs/classes/NPC/Properties/MoveTarget.md

 # MoveTarget
 ### Description
-Set the location to which the NPC should move to.
+Determines the position the NPC should walk towards.

 Property of [NPC](/classes/NPC/)